kklein/kklein.github.io/_posts/2018-10-21-running-log.md

 ---
 layout: post
-title:  "Running log"
+title:  "Running Log"
 date:   2018-10-28 16:38:07 +0200
 categories: jekyll update
 ---

 ## Problem
-Sport tracking apps can offer lots of interesting functionalities regarding the logging of activities.
+Sports tracking apps offer lots of interesting functionalities regarding the logging of activities.
 I figured most of what they provided was only interesting in short-term for two reasons.

 On the one hand, I changed phones and tracking apps from time to time, which would sometimes lead to a reset of information.
 Also, some tracking apps were discontinued.
 You could say they introduced technical debt that I often was not willing or able to carry on.